ssmat/speed-up-that-audio/README.md

 # Speed up that audio

-This is Google Chrome Extension that allows you to speed up WhatsApp audios in the web.
+This is a Google Chrome Extension that allows you to speed up WhatsApp audios in the web.

 ## How to install